 When your smart meter is installed, it is important that you get advice on how to use it properly, either through your energy provider or an independent organisation, such as the Energy Saving Trust.

-During mass-roll-out, all customers, including pre-payment customers, will receive a smart meter.
+All customers, including pre-payment customers, will be offered a smart meter.
 A smart meter will have the added functionality of being able to be remotely switched by the energy supplier from ‘credit mode to ‘pre-payment mode’ and vice versa.
 Consumer protection rules state that if a provider wants to switch you to ‘pre-payment mode’ they have to make sure it is safe and practical for you.

-The UK Government’s technical specification for smart meters is still being finalised.
-This means some smart meters already installed may not comply.
+The UK Government has developed a technical specification for smart meters installed under the roll-out.
+This means some smart meters previously installed may not comply.
 For example, they may not have the capacity to act as export meters.
-Energy providers may have to fit a replacement smart meter in your home (at no cost to the owner) before the end of 2020.
+Energy providers may have to fit a replacement smart meter in your home (at no cost to the owner) before the end of 2024.

 A smart metering system will enable you to maintain control over the amount of consumption data passed on to the energy provider, as well as third parties.

-Call Home Energy Scotland for free on 0808 808 2282 or complete the correct contact form.
-Calling hours are Monday to Friday, between 8am to 8pm, and on Saturdays between 9am to 5pm.Request a call back
+Call Home Energy Scotland for free on 0808 808 2282 Monday to Friday, between 8am to 8pm, and on Saturdays between 9am to 5pm.Request a call back

 Light up your home without straining your bank account.Read our tips